-By the middle of the 19th century, the idea that the cities could be improved through top down physical planning gained momentum and by the early 20th century various institutional apparatus had been put in place to do something about it.
-The key issues were:

-- Cities were regarded as something 'evil' to be managed - The idea that the country should be moved back into the town was important - Decentralisation, suburbanisation, counterurbanisation was key to policy - Managed 'sprawl' implicitly regarded as acceptable
+- By the middle of the 19th century, the idea that the cities could be improved through top down physical planning gained momentum.
+By the early 20th C various institutional apparatus had been put in place to do something about it.
+The key issues were: - Cities were regarded as something 'evil' to be managed - The idea that the country should be moved back into the town was important - Decentralisation, suburbanisation, counterurbanisation was key to policy - Managed 'sprawl' implicitly regarded as acceptable, what the Americans now call 'smart growth'.